The art of eco-friendly living

 Wearing gloves while handling compost, can dramatically reduce

 your chances of infection.
 Wash your hands well, with an

 antiseptic soap, after you handle compost with your hands.

 There is another reason why wearing gloves and protective

 idea.
 Sometimes, compost piles are homes to many crawling

 and flying insects, flies and bees.
 You may occasionally get stung or

 bitten by any of these villains, when you disturb their habitat.

-want irritating dust, or tiny insects, to fly into your eyes.
+You also dont want irritating dust, or tiny insects, to fly into your eyes.